Anne-Ren/Anne-Ren.github.io/index.md

 <img src="https://Anne-Ren.github.io/images/ex2.jpg" >
 <img src="https://Anne-Ren.github.io/images/ex3.jpg" >
 </div>
-<br>The photos were taken in Changwu, Gansu, and Yunwu Mountain, Ningxia: I was burning the soil and collecting soil samples, and there were deers in the mountains keeping us company.
-Understand ecology, fall in love with ecology, and protect the earth's ecology.
+<br>These photos were taken in Changwu, Gansu, and Yunwu Mountain, Ningxia: I was burning the soil and collecting soil samples, and there were deers in the mountains keeping us company.
+Understood the ecology, fell in love with ecology, and want to protect the earth's agriculture and environment.

 <br>